March 1, 2024

 google_tag_manager[‘GTM-XXXX’].dataLayer.set(‘key’, ‘value’) sets the value of keyName to someValue in GTM’s data model.
 This is the equivalent to using dataLayer.push({‘key’: ‘value’});

-google_tag_manager[‘GTM-XXXX’].dataLayer.get(‘key’) fetches the value stored in GTM’s data model for variable name key.
+google_tag_manager[‘GTM-XXXX’].dataLayer.get(‘key’) fetches the value stored in GTM’s data model for the variable name key.

 google_tag_manager[‘GTM-XXXX’].dataLayer.reset() clears GTM’s data model and removes all stored keys.